o3de/o3de.org/content/docs/user-guide/engine/remote-console.md

 {{< preview-migrated >}}

 You can use **Console** commands to modify and configure the O3DE runtime application.
 On a PC, the **Console** is available from O3DE Editor or the game.
-But for mobile platforms you must use a separate Windows\-based application called the Universal Remote Console.
+But for mobile platforms you must use a separate Windows-based application called the Universal Remote Console.
 With the Universal Remote Console you can use the IP address of the machine running the O3DE game to connect to a remote instance of O3DE.

 Universal Remote Console requires the use of a PC and works with both Android and iOS.
 Your mobile device and the PC will need to be on the same network and your firewall should be configured to allow traffic through port 4600.